 This is when everything changed for Roseann.
 She had to attend a diabetes nutrition class, begin a low carb diet, and add exercise to her routine.
 She also had to do a finger prick test four times a day to check her sugar levels.
 And to make matters worse, a few weeks after her diagnosis, Roseann was out shopping for the baby’s crib when she went to the bathroom and saw she was urinating blood.
 She called her doctor and was sent to the hospital where she was diagnosed with a urinary tract infection and put on antibiotics.

-Dr. Gandhi Admits Roseann to the Hospital
+Admitted to the Hospital

 Roseann had to make a lot of changes at the beginning of her seventh month so it a very difficult time for her.
 She was busy with her 12-year-old and his full calendar of school commitments and extracurricular activities, plus she had a very active 2-year-old.
 But she still managed to follow the suggested diet and even wrote down everything she ate.

 However, her numbers were still going up and down.
 Roseann jokes, “On top of everything else going on, I couldn’t even indulge in my food cravings.
-Well, except for those two times for my birthday and my baby shower — doctor approved, of course.”
+Well, except for those two times for my birthday and my baby shower—doctor approved, of course.”

-Meeting Dr. Haley
+Meeting Dr. James Haley

 In a practice such as Cherokee Women’s, it’s not uncommon for pregnant patients to see multiple doctors, so during one of her next visits, Roseann saw Dr. Haley.
-“He’s very nice and very knowledgeable.
-He patiently answered all of my questions, and believe me, I had lots of them.
-Dr. Haley is amazing,” Roseann shared.

 Roseann already knew that when it was time, she would be delivering via C-section since that was how her last baby was delivered, and because of her current complications.
 She also considered having a tubal ligation after her baby was born, but wasn’t quite sure, so she asked Dr. Haley a lot of questions.
 Dr. Haley explained that adding a tubal ligation to a C-section is a common occurrence.
 He also told her that if she even had a 1% doubt about the tubal ligation, that she shouldn’t do it.
 Roseann shared, “I always appreciated the way Dr. Haley didn’t sugarcoat anything, but also always spoke so kindly.”

-Delivering a Baby – and a Pizza!
+Delivering a Baby–and a Pizza!

 At 39 weeks, it was time to deliver her baby.
 Dr. Haley performed the C-section and baby Ava was born.
 Although Ava did fail her first glucose heel prick test, she passed the second one and was given a clean bill of health.